 As previously mentioned your school website can help provide a richer picture of your evidence through additional content.
 Therefore, use photographs and stories to cover the active and confident sporting activities your school provides.

 Evidencing the impact of sports premium is important because Ofsted assess primary PE and sport premium usage.
 With school leaders responsible to ensure effective use.
 However, without evidencing the impact, it will be impossible to determine the effectiveness.
 Therefore, make the most of the opportunities available to share content and evidence impact.
 And then reap the additional benefits provided by sharing your content this way.

 Ofsted assesses how primary schools use the primary PE and sport premium.
 They measure its impact on pupil outcomes, and how effectively governors hold school leaders to account for this.

 A good school website sport premium page contains all the statutory requirements as listed in the school website requirements guide.
 But, like so many other statutory pages, schools are often guilty of creating a compliant page instead of an engaging, interesting AND compliant page.

 Your sport premium funding is a fantastic thing to share on your website.
-Compliance with statutory requirements can be transformed into something more exciting and engaging that involves the whole school community.
+You can transform compliance with statutory requirements into something more exciting and engaging that involves the whole school community.
 Therefore, you should evidence the impact of sports premium funding by more than just a paper-based report on what you did over the past year.

 There are some great ways to take your page to the next level.
 Here are some ideas: